hujhax/austin-improv-wiki/List of Free Fringes.md

 ### August 7, 2014 (the 116th show)
 #### Everybody Loves Chris
 Everybody in the cast plays a [[Performers/Chris Albano|Chris Albano]] caricature.
-This is basically like the scene from *[[Wikipedia - Being John Malkovich|Being John Malkovich]]* where he goes inside of his own brain and it's just a bunch of Malkoviches saying "Malkovich Malkovich.
+This is basically like the scene from *Being John Malkovich* where he goes inside of his own brain and it's just a bunch of Malkoviches saying "Malkovich Malkovich.
 Malkovich Malkovich!"

 #### Ceej Character Explosion ([[Performers/Ceej Allen|Ceej Allen]])
 Five Hideout Theatre students/recent graduates (Tim Coyle, Joy Parks, Robert Slack, Kathleen McFerren and Cagney Ortiz) will challenge improv veteran Ceej Allen by playing a variety of characters that he must then play.
 After running Ceej through this character gauntlet, a montage will occur where anyone can play any of the characters from the challenge.